pifaace/please-route-me/README.md

 [Here](https://packagist.org/providers/psr/http-message-implementation) some packages that you can implement.

-## Full exemple
+## Full example

-This exemple below comes from an index.php that implements the router :
+This example below comes from an index.php that implements the router :

 ```php
 <?php